levin-mutai/Trapper/api/README.md

-API to serve data from Trapper
+ This is an API to serve data from Trapper.